rizinorg/website/content/posts/faq/index.md

 We see it as our ultimate responsibility to provide the users with a stable and usable program that they can rely on.
 We will put efforts on releasing stable versions of Rizin and improving our test suite.

 It is also in our obligation to create an environment where developers, contributors and users feel welcome and safe.
 For this, we put in place multiple instruments that will allow us to enforce such behavior.
 We adopted the Contributor Covenant [Code of Conduct](https://rizin.re/code-of-conduct/) as we believe it is aligned with our values and with the community we want to create around Rizin.
 We will follow the code of conduct and enforce it on our different platforms.
-We started efforts of cleaning the source code from phrases that can't be part in the environment we want to create.
+We started efforts of cleaning the source code from phrases that can't be part of the environment we want to create.
 In addition, we will put efforts in creating a more inclusive and diverse community and welcome new contributors.

 Technically speaking, Rizin already contains many changes that do not exist in radare2.
 Some of them are noted below:

 - **New Projects:** we replaced the existing project functionality with a new one, developed entirely from scratch, that is based on serialization of existing objects instead of replication of commands.
 A blog post about this new feature will soon be published, so stay tuned if you want to know more!
 - **Removal of less tested/stable features:** As we strive to provide a stable tool that you can trust, we chose to remove some features that we believe are not widely used, are old or are not tested at all and thus do not provide any value in their current state.
 This includes features such as the embedded WebUI, `m` commands, old projects, the `pdc` command, `T` commands, and others.
 - **Switch to Git submodules instead of copy-pasted code:** this will allow us to better track the external code used in Rizin.
 - **Deprecation of ACR/Makefile build system in favor of Meson:** experience has shown that a more declarative approach as used by Meson is easier to maintain and understand.
-Although at the moment the ACR/Makefile build system contains some features that Meson in Rizin is missing, it is also slow (in terms of compilation time), complicated to edit and does not support out-of-source builds.
-If more additions will be needed, we will be able to implement them in Meson.
+Although at the moment, the ACR/Makefile build system contains some features that Meson in Rizin is missing, it is also slow (in terms of compilation time), complicated to edit and does not support out-of-source builds.
+If more additions are needed, we will be able to implement them in Meson.
 - **New shell behavior and overall commands handling:** We recently developed in radare2 a new way to parse user commands, register them and develop them.
 This feature is called `cfg.newshell` and it will both make the user experience more consistent and the developer experience smoother.
 For these reason we have improved and enabled this by default in Rizin.
 We will publish a separate blog post about this soon!

 ---